-Frequently asked Kansas Estate Planning Questions
+Frequently asked Kansas and Missouri Estate Planning Questions

 Probate is the court and process that looks after people who cannot make their own personal, health care, and financial decisions.
 These people fall into three general categories: Minor Children (under age 18 in most states); Incapacitated Adults; and Decedents who have died without legal arrangements to avoid probate.
 Probate proceedings can be expensive and time-consuming.
 Additionally, the court proceeding and associated documents are all a matter of public record.
 Many people choose to avoid probate in order to save money, spare their heirs a legal hassle, and keep their personal affairs private.
 However, estate planning is not a one-size-fits-all process.
 Whether it makes sense to design an estate plan for probate or to avoid probate can only be determined during an initial estate planning consultation.

 Joint ownership of assets is very common between spouses.
 In Kansas, this is known as Joint Tenants with Rights of Survivorship (JTWROS).
 In Missouri, this is known as Tenants by the Entirety (TBE).
 Whether JTWROS or TBE, both share the advantage of avoiding probate at the death of the first spouse.
 However, the surviving spouse should not add the names of adult children or other relatives to their assets.
 Doing so may subject such assets to loss through the debts, bankruptcies, divorces, and/or lawsuits of any additional joint tenants.